Léo Lisboa

 Leonardo Santos Lisboa (born 1 June 1994), known as Léo Lisboa, is a Brazilian footballer who plays for Bangu Atlético Clube as a midfielder.

-Club career
+Career

 Born in Rio de Janeiro, Léo Lisboa graduated with Figueirense's youth setup.
-On 25 November 2012, he made his first team – and Série A – debut, coming on as a second-half substitute in a 2–3 home loss against Grêmio.
+On 25 November 2012, he made his first team – and Série A – debut, coming on as a second-half substitute in a 3–2 home loss against Grêmio.
 He subsequently returned to the youth setup, being promoted to the main squad in 2014.

 On 3 August 2014, Léo Lisboa scored his first professional goal, netting the first in a 3–0 home win against Sport.